Visiting Dharmalaya Institute

 - inappropriate displays of physical affection or sexual activity (e.g. no public displays of physical affection between men and women, no unwelcome flirting or advances, no intimate contact without explicit prior verbal consent, and no intimate contact between staff and guests/volunteers).

-- Dress: Out of respect for our staff and our neighbours, please dress modestly at all times (wearing clothes that cover at least the shoulders and the knees).
+- Dress: Out of respect for our staff and our village neighbours with traditional sensibilities, please dress modestly at all times (wearing clothes that cover at least the shoulders and the knees).

-- Food: Please do not bring any form of meat, eggs, or other animal-derived food products to the Dharmalaya campus.
+- Food: Please do not bring any form of meat, eggs, or other animal-derived food products (including milk products) to the Dharmalaya campus.

-- Intoxicants: Kindly note that Dharmalaya is a smoke-free, alcohol-free, and drug-free environment.
+- Intoxicants: Note that Dharmalaya is a smoke-free, alcohol-free, and drug-free environment.

 - Rubbish: Please do not bring any kind of plastic rubbish to Dharmalaya (including plastic bottles, packaged food, etc.).
 There is no way to dispose of it properly here in this rural forest area.

 - Helping Out: Dharmalaya is a community-living institute where all of our volunteers and overnight guests participate in the various jobs required to keep the place running, such as cooking, cleaning, etc. (see below).